rayleizhu/GLMix/README.md

 This repository is built using the [timm](https://github.com/rwightman/pytorch-image-models) library, and [BiFormer](https://github.com/rayleizhu/BiFormer/tree/public_release), [ConvNext](https://github.com/facebookresearch/ConvNeXt-V2) repositories.

 ## License
 This project is released under the MIT license.
-Please see the [LICENSE](LICENSE) file for more information.
+Please take a look at the [LICENSE](LICENSE) file for more information.

 ## Citation
 If you find this repository helpful, please consider citing: